EAimTY/tuic/README.md

 ### Multiplexing

-TUIC multiplexes all tasks into a single QUIC connection by using QUIC's stream mechanism.
+TUIC multiplexes all tasks into a single QUIC connection using QUIC's multi-streams mechanism.
 This means that unless the QUIC connection is forcibly interrupted or no task within the maximum idle time, negotiating new relay task does not need to go through the process of QUIC handshake and TUIC authentication.

 ### UDP Relaying